-Using the keyboard and mouse
+Using the keyboard and optional mouse

 The keyboard and mouse allow you to type, select items, scroll and to perform the same functions as you do using touch gestures.
-The keyboard also allows you to use action keys and hot keys to perform specific functions.
+The keyboard also allows you to use action keys and key combinations to perform specific functions.